- Meaning of Accounts from Incomplete Records

 Difference between Statement of Affairs and Balance Sheet

-Both statements of affairs and record show the assets and liabilities of a business entity on a specific date.
+Both statements of affairs and records show the assets and liabilities of a business entity on a specific date.
 However, there are some principal differences between the two.

 A statement of affairs is prepared from incomplete records where most of the assets are recorded on the idea of estimates compared to a record which is ready from records maintained on the idea of double-entry book-keeping and every asset and liabilities are often verified from the ledger accounts.